samuelashraff/CV/README.md

-# CV Site
+# Profile Site

-This project is a static CV website powered by React + Vite + Github Pages + Github Actions
+This project is a static Profile website powered by React + Vite.

+The site is hosted by Github Pages and automatically deployed using Github Actions at https://samuelashraff.github.io/Profile/